Sensory processing

 Sensory processing difficulties on the Sheffield Children’s NHS Foundation Trust

-Offers a wide range of videos to help with everyday activities.
+Offers a wide range of videos to help with everyday activities such as showering and bathing, teeth brushing, hair cutting and sleep.

 Making Sense of Sensory Behaviour on the Falkirk Council website